-Celebrate Global Accessibility Awareness Day with our ultimate guide!
+iOS is for everybody thanks to these great accessibility features

 How to lock attention to a specific app with Guided Access for iPhone and iPad

-Guide access is an accessibility feature that lets you lock the iPhone or iPad to a single app.
+Guided Access lets you lock the iPhone or iPad to a single app.
 For as long as guided access is enabled, only that one specific app can be used, and there's no way to exit it for the Home screen or any other app.
 Guided Access can be extremely useful in education settings, to help kids focus on learning math, language, and other skills, and for working with people on the autistic spectrum.
-Whether it's a writing app, drawing app, music app, math app, or a story, video, or reading app, guided access helps make sure that all attention remains on that app.
+Whether it's a writing app, drawing app, music app, math app; or a story, video, or reading app, guided access helps make sure that all attention remains on that app.

-Note: Guided access can also be used by kiosks, restaurants, store, and other businesses to create a dedicated information or transaction device, and it can even be used to create a "guest mode" so you can hand your device to someone and let them use Safari, iBooks, Video, or a game without having to worry about them snooping through your personal information.
+Guided access can also be used by kiosks, restaurants, stores, and other businesses to create a dedicated information or transaction device, and it can even be used to create a "guest mode" so you can hand your device to someone and let them use Safari, iBooks, Video, or a game without having to worry about them snooping through your personal information.

 How to enable AssistiveTouch on iPhone or iPad

-AssistiveTouch is an Accessibility feature that makes the iPhone and iPad easier to use for anyone with motor control, coordination, or other forms of physical impairment.
+AssistiveTouch is an accessibility feature that makes the iPhone and iPad easier to use for anyone with motor control, coordination, or other forms of physical impairment.
 With AssistiveTouch a special on-screen menu lets you easily tap or perform other gestures instead of potentially more difficult or complex manipulations like pressing the hardware Home button, pressing multiple buttons at the same time, or performing other gestures that are uncomfortable or impossible.
 The iPhone and iPad can even interface with third-party assistive devices to make sure that, even if they're wheelchair mounted, they remain as accessible and functional as possible for as many people as possible.

 How to enable Switch Control on iPhone and iPad

-Switch control is an accessibility feature designed to make the iPhone and iPad easier to use for anyone with a physical and/or motor skills impairment.
+Switch Control is designed to make the iPhone and iPad easier to use for anyone with a physical and/or motor skills impairment.
 With Switch Control, you can scan between items, use crosshairs to pick specific points, or manually select items using multiple switches, and then use an external adaptive switch, your iPhone or iPad screen itself, or even the front FaceTime camera to trigger the switch.
 Both hardware buttons and software interface elements can be selected and triggered with switches and a variety of options let you set them up just exactly the way you want or need them.

 How to change the Home button and Face ID behavior on iPhone and iPad

-Changing how Face ID works on iPhone X, iPhone XS, iPhone XS Max, and iPhone XR, or the Home button behavior on iPhone 8 and older, is a great accessibility feature for those with motor impairments.
-Home-click speed is an accessibility feature that lets you increase the interval of time needed for your iPhone or iPad to recognize a double or triple click.
-Disabling Attention Awareness allows you to unlock your iPhone or iPad with Face ID if you're not able to look directly at it.
+Changing how Face ID works on modern iPhone models like the iPhone 13, or the Home button behavior on iPhone SE and other classically-shaped iPhones, is a great accessibility feature for those with motor impairments.
+Home-click speed lets you increase the interval of time needed for your iPhone or iPad to recognize a double- or triple-click.
+Disabling Face ID Attention Awareness allows you to unlock your iPhone or iPad with Face ID if you're not able to look directly at it.

 For the Home button, by default, if you want to enter multitasking app switcher or bring up the accessibility shortcut you need to double or triple tap quickly, each click following in a very short period of time.
-Adjusting the speed lets you set a slow or even slower pace, so you have all the time you need to click-click or click-click-click.
+Adjusting the speed lets you set a slow or even slower pace, so you have all the time you need to get the right amount of clicks in.

-- How to change the Home button opening behavior on iPhone and iPad with a Home button

-- How to disable Require Attention Awareness on iPhone or iPad with Face ID

 How to enable Reachability for one-handed use of your iPhone

-All models of iPhone have a large screen size — great for watching movies, not so great for reaching to the top of the screen with the same hand you're holding the iPhone with.
+All models of iPhone have a large screen size these days.
+That's great for watching movies and playing immersive games, not so great for reaching to the top of the screen with the same hand you're holding the iPhone with.
 With Reachability, you can access buttons and icons at the top of the screen without having to use two hands.

 How to set the triple-click Home or Side button shortcut on iPhone and iPad

-The triple-click shortcut is an accessibility feature that lets you rapidly access one or more features without having to dive into Settings each time.
-With the shortcut, a quick triple-click of the Home button on iPhone and iPad with a Home button or the Side button on iPhone and iPad with Face ID can trigger VoiceOver or Zoom, can invert colors or enable AssistiveTouch, or can even bring up a menu so you can choose from several options.
+The triple-click accessibility shortcut lets you rapidly access one or more features without having to dive into Settings each time.
+With the shortcut, a quick triple-click of the Home button on iPhone and iPad (or the Side button for Home button-less models) can trigger VoiceOver or Zoom, invert colors, enable AssistiveTouch, or can even bring up a menu so you can choose from several options.

 If you don't want one or more accessibility features on all the time, but you use them often enough that you want to access them easily at any time, or different members of the family or group who share a device have different accessibility needs, the triple-click shortcut is for you.